 b) When is it ideal to offer total order discounts?

-c) How can you set up a total order discount ?
+c) How can you set up a total order discount?

 Setting up this discount is very easy, all you need is to define the rule and the action that will trigger the discount.
 Check out how total order discounts work.

-4. Discount on cheapest products in cart
+4. Discount on the cheapest products in the cart

-Discount on the cheapest product in cart simply means applying a discount to the cheapest product in a customer’s cart.
+Discount on the cheapest product in the cart simply means applying a discount to the cheapest product in a customer’s cart.
 As a shop owner, the ultimate goal is to make a profit.
 Therefore using this method can help boost your sales.

-- Profit margin reduces: As every other type of discount, every product that is sold below its actual price affects your margin.
+- Profit margin reduces: As with every other type of discount, every product that is sold below its actual price affects your margin.
 The hurt is less when you carefully select the product on which you want to apply the discount.

 For this particular discount, there is no ideal time.
 You can offer it from January to December.
 Most specifically, if you realize that there are a lot of abandoned carts, you can use this type of discount.
 This will motivate customers to come back, and at the same time protect your profit margins.